DiwakarReddyL/Atm_Simulation_Terminal_Based/README.md

 ## Technologies Used
 - Python
 - MySQL
-- mysql-connector-python (Python package for connecting to MySQL)
 ---
 ## Database Setup
 Before running the project, make sure MySQL is installed and running.
 Then execute the following SQL commands: